eduardochiaro/Extended-Analog/README.md

-# ExtendedTicToc
+# Extended Analog
-Extended TicToc watchface for pebble using Rocky.js
+Extended Analog watchface for pebble using Rocky.js